Despite the coronavirus pandemic your lease continues to reduce in length and if you have ground rent payments to make, these will continue too.

-However, you are still eligible to extend your lease and we are still able to provide our normal services to you
+However, you are still eligible to extend your lease and our lease extension specialists are still able to provide our normal services to you.

 Due to the current economic uncertainty there are some advantages to extending now.
 Read more to find out why it is a good time to start your lease extension.

 The lease extension process is almost entirely a desk-based operation.
 For Homehold, all of the services that we offer to you through the process: valuation, notices, negotiation and legal conveyancing continue to be available and can be completed to our same rigorous standards as normal.

 Were you expecting a valuer to visit your property?

 Unlike the valuation that a surveyor would undertake when selling or buying a house, in the case of a lease extension the valuer doesn’t need to visit your home.
 Read more about our lease extension surveyors.

 Lower property prices.

 Due to the pandemic, forecasters anticipate the UK’s property market to drop over the coming months.